What is DHCP? It assigns IP addresses dynamically

 - The server sends an acknowledgement packet back to the client to confirm the chosen IP address.

 With this in mind, one final point: DHCP alongside DNS and IP address management (IPAM) are together known as DDI.
-Want to know how they work together to form a complete management solution?
+Want to know how to define DDI or how it works to form a complete management solution?
 The BlueCat platform is the place to start.

-DNS automation is about small tweaks that add up to significant time savings.
-BlueCat worked with a large U.S. government agency to simplify a task they perform over and over, all day long: DHCP reservations.
+BlueCat worked with a large U.S. government agency to bring automation to a task they perform over and over, all day long: DHCP reservations.

 eBook: Network Rising